Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-eclipse.md

 Create a new file named `AzureApp.java` in the project's `src/main/java` directory and paste in the following block of code.
 Update the `userName` and `sshKey` variables with real values for your machine.
 The code creates a new Linux VM with name `testLinuxVM` in a resource group `sampleResourceGroup` running in the US East Azure region.

 In order to create an `sshkey`, open the azure cloud shell and enter `ssh-keygen -t rsa -b 2048`.
-Name the file and then access the .public file to get the key which you will use in the following code, copy and paste it all into your variable `sshKey`.
+Name the file and then access the .public file to get the key, which you use in the following code, copy and paste it all into your variable `sshKey`.

 ```java
 package com.fabrikam.AzureApp;